Holiday (magazine)

 Holiday was an American travel magazine published from 1946 to 1977, whose circulation grew to more than one million subscribers at its height.
-The magazine employed writers such as Truman Capote, Joan Didion, Lawrence Durell, James Michener, and E. B. White.
+The magazine employed writers such as Alfred Bester, Truman Capote, Joan Didion, Lawrence Durell, James Michener, and E. B. White.

 In 2014, the magazine was relaunched as a bi-annual magazine based in Paris, but written in English.

 History

 Launched by the Curtis Publishing Company, the first issue of Holiday appeared in March 1946.
 The magazine was headquartered in Philadelphia, Pennsylvania in the Curtis Center near Independence Hall.
 After a lackluster start, with the fifth issue Ted Patrick became editor, a position he held until his sudden death in 1964.
 By the end of the first year the circulation topped 425,000.

 The magazine was known as a cosmopolitan travel wishbook with photo essays in full-color oversize 11 X 13.5 package along with articles by famous authors.
-John Lewis Stage, a photographer for Holiday described they way that Patrick enlisted name authors, "The concept was basically to get famous authors who had maybe one or two weeks in between their books or projects to go and travel and write glorious pieces.
+John Lewis Stage, a photographer for Holiday described how Patrick enlisted name authors: "The concept was basically to get famous authors who had maybe one or two weeks in between their books or projects to go and travel and write glorious pieces.
 So you’d have James Michener sent off to the South Pacific, for example.
 It was an intriguing way to put together a magazine.
-It was an oddball publication that used photographs to tell stories.”
+It was an oddball publication that used photographs to tell stories".

 Paul Theroux writing about Paul Bowles said of the magazine, "The frivolous name masked a serious literary mission.
 The English fiction writers, V. S. Pritchett and Lawrence Durrell also traveled for this magazine, so did John Steinbeck after he won his Nobel Prize for literature, when he crisscrossed the United States with his dog....Bowles wrote a piece for Holiday about hashish, another of his enthusiasms, since he was a life-long stoner.

 The magazine came of age in the Jet Age, when Americans were beginning to travel for leisure and joining the jet set was a glamorous aspiration.
 A Vanity Fair article in 2013 stated that "what Vogue did for fashion, Holiday did for destinations.
 Many remember the atmosphere of the editorial department as resembling Mad-Men.
 The son of executive editor Carl Biemiller described the atmosphere "there was one hell of a cocktail-party circuit..."